 This is what Stockfish thinks about it:

-Needless to say, I threw away my advantage and even had something like a “mouse-slip” in time trouble on move 40 where I wanted to play Bh5 but released the piece too early.
+Needless to say, I threw away my advantage and even had something like a “mouse-slip” in time trouble on move 40 where I wanted to play Bh5 but released the piece one square too early.
 Totally unnerved I blundered on the very next move…